 Flood Hazard Information

-During Boise's typical hot, dry summer it is difficult to envision flooding as a problem.
-However, for those that live in or directly below the foothills gulches, flash flooding related to thunderstorms is possible this time of year.
-In the spring, flooding of the Boise River becomes a possibility.
 Extensive property damage and even loss of life can occur from flooding.
 Property owners in a designated Special Flood Hazard Area (SFHA) should make every effort to protect themselves and their property from flood loss.

-- Planning Staff
+- Planning & Development Services

-Boise City Planning staff can also provide floodplain information.
-Call 608-7100.
+Boise's planning staff can provide floodplain information.
+Call (208) 608-7100.

 - Ada County Emergency Management